uw-ictd/pyxform_interface/config/README.txt

 copy the apache2.conf and other files into that directory.

-sudo a2enmod wsgi-py27
+sudo a2enmod wsgi-py35
 sudo a2enmod reqtimeout

 Basic changes are to add <Directory> grants in apache2.conf and lower the log level to info.

-Use the supplied wsgi-py27.conf and wsgi-py27.load to launch the pyxform_interface code with the appropriate configuration.
+Use the supplied wsgi-py35.conf and wsgi-py35.load to launch the pyxform_interface code with the appropriate configuration.
 Set a high thread count and total connection count.
 And set overall request and response data streaming timeouts.

 ======================================
-sudo apt-get tmpreaper
+sudo apt-get install tmpreaper

 sudo vi /etc/tmpreaper.conf
 and comment out the SHOWWARNING=true line